Gohla/pibs/src/4_example/index.md

-# Example: Interactive Parser Development
+# Project: Interactive Parser Development

-To demonstrate what can be done with the programmatic incremental build system we just created, we will create a simple "parser development" example.
+To demonstrate what can be done with the programmatic incremental build system we just created, we will develop a "parser development" build script and interactive editor as a project.
-In this example, we can develop a grammar for a new (programming) language, and test that grammar against several example files written in the new language.
+In this project, we can develop a grammar for a new (programming) language, and test that grammar against several example files written in the new language.

 It will have both a batch mode and an interactive mode.
 In the batch mode, the grammar is checked and compiled, the example program files are parsed with the grammar, and the results are printed to the terminal.